platformsh/platformsh-docs/docs/src/guides/wordpress/vanilla/customize.md

 fi
 ```

-As you can see above, you can define a number of environment-specific or project-wide variable settings in this file that will be applied when deployed on Platform.sh but not locally.
+As you can see above, you can define a number of environment-specific or project-wide variable settings in this file
+that are applied when deployed on Platform.sh but not locally.

 ## `wp-config.php`